 You’ll need to ask them about pricing for the SMS service.

-Always tempting to discount push notification services once their bought by a tech monolith.
+Always tempting to discount push notification services once they are bought by a tech monolith.
 Xtify was absorbed by IBM (Push.io was bought out by Oracle and merged with their Marketing Cloud offering a while back also).
 What you lose in access and engagement with the software company you gain in security and the fact that if you go for Xtify (or Push.io) you can be pretty sure the push notification services will be around in a few years.
-Well you’d like to think so, wouldnt you.
-But the lesson learnt from FaceBook and Parse Push is that maybe a broadliner like IBM may lose interest in Xtify.
+Well, you’d like to think so, wouldn’t you.
+But the lesson learned from FaceBook and Parse Push is that maybe a broadliner like IBM may lose interest in Xtify.
 So some caution is needed, perhaps.

 It offers the choice of a shared cloud or dedicated instance.
 The cloud instance is pretty fast to get going.
 It offers simple drag and drop configuration to get the SDK into your app code as well as copy past credentials from the QuickBlox dashboard.